 The loss of your limb feels like it didn’t really happen sometimes.
 Or like you had two lifetimes or more and the trauma or amputation happened in one of those past lives.

-Phantom pain: This is usually the major frustration of an amputee.
-It can drive you crazy if you are not careful.
+This is usually the major frustration of an amputee.
+It can drive you crazy if you are not careful, strong or determined.

 It is there and it is not there, itching, throbbing, gnawing like a missing limb.
 Like a ghost it never stops taunting, haunting and tormenting.